shakurocom/figma-extractor/README.md

 - `figma-extract` - extract all from figma.
 - `figma-extract --only=colors, icons` - extract only colors and icons.
 The available options `colors, icons, textStyles, effects, gradients`.
+- `figma-extract --local-icons` - bypass downloading icons from Figma, generate sprite from local svg files instead.
+Simply add files to the directory where icons from Figma are usually downloaded, the sprite would be generated from them.

 ## Config